Skip to content

 Grade: D

-This is a measure of the number of hospitalizations per thousand days of patient care.
-Avoiding hospitalizations is critical to the physical well-being of nursing home residents.
+This datapoint measures the number of hospitalizations per thousand days of patient care.
+Avoiding hospitalizations is important to the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations